Weddington High School: Programs

-The Weddington High School marching band's 2013–2014 director, Jill Brooks, was selected as the recipient of the 2013–2014 American School Band Directors Association Outstanding Potential Award.
+The Weddington High School marching band's 2013–14 director, Jill Brooks, was selected as the recipient of the 2013–14 American School Band Directors Association Outstanding Potential Award.
 The band was also highlighted in an issue of Appleseed Magazine for showing the power of music along with the levels of hard work and enthusiasm required to exist in a marching band.

 As of 2013, Weddington provides its students with a Marine Corps JROTC program.
-Instructed by retired Marines Lieutenant Colonel David Morgan and First Sergeant Randall Barlow, the program has won two over-all awards from Union County drill meets, along with a host of other drill awards in just its first two years.
-Weddington's MCJROTC program, as of 2015, consists of about 60 cadets.
+The program has won two over-all awards from Union County drill meets, along with a host of other drill awards in its first two years.
 In May 2017, the MJROTC Women's Athletic Team finished 3rd in the National Competition, held in San Diego, California.